DiscreteVic/MOS6507-HDL-core/README.md

-# Atari2600-HDL-core
+# MOS6507-HDL-core
-Atari 2600 core to run it over FPGA
+MOS 6507 core to run it over FPGA